vickieyen/ProductivityVisualization/README.md

-# ProductivityVisualization
+# Dependency Visualization
-A program that scrapes github repos to output productivity visualizations
+A program that scrapes github repos to output analysis of dependencies
 ### Requirements
 ```
 python 3.4+